-A Maintenance Surety Bond is a warranty or guarantee that protects the owner of a payment and performance contract or construction project that either is already completed or about to be completed to provide a warranty for defective labor or workmanship, faulty materials, and design if the project was done improperly or incorrectly.
+A Maintenance Surety Bond is a warranty or guarantee.
+It protects the owner of a payment and performance contract or construction project that either is already completed or about to be completed.
+The bond provides a warranty for defective labor or workmanship, faulty materials, and design if the project was done improperly or incorrectly.
 The bond will ensure that the contractor will perform the required tasks through repair, replacement or correction of the defect or financially compensate the owner of the project if those options are not available.

 The maintenance bond amount is usually 100% of the contract amount and covers a period of time (usually 12 to 24 months) after the work is completed for maintenance issues.
 Many contract owners are governmental entities and they often require a maintenance bond and a final inspection before they will release the bond.